Preparing your CV

 A CV is a factual record of your career and personal circumstances presenting what you have to offer.

 It should highlight your achievements and successes in a logical and well-presented way.
-A good CV should promote you and help with the recruitment process.

 Stay focused and concentrate on promoting your best skills and achievements, rather than just reciting your Job Description.